Percentage Calculator

 $$\frac{T-A}{T} × 100\%$$

-• the percentage of the difference between two numbers to the average of the numbers.
+- the percentage difference between two numbers relative to their average.

-Assume that the investor makes $3,000 profit and is planning to withdraw 20% of the profit and retain the rest of the investment.
-Then the amount withdrawn would be 20% of 3,000, which is equal to:
+Let's assume our investor makes a $3,000 profit.
+They plan to withdraw 20% of this profit and reinvest the rest.
+The withdrawal amount would be 20% of 3,000, which is calculated as:

 $$\frac{20}{100} × 3,000 = 600$$